droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./qa/README.md - Explains how to run tests.

-**./qa/pull-tester** - A set of tools that can be used to kick off tests on a remote server.
-(FIX - CORY)
+**./qa/pull-tester** - A set of tools that can be used to kick off tests related to RPC functionality.

-./qa/pull-tester/rpc-tests.py - Primary script that kicks off one or more tests. [*Added in 0.12*.](https://github.com/bitcoin/bitcoin/pull/6616)
+./qa/pull-tester/rpc-tests.py - Primary script that kicks off one or more tests found in ./qa/rpc-tests. [*Added in 0.12*.](https://github.com/bitcoin/bitcoin/pull/6616)

-./qa/pull-tester/run-bitcoind-for-test.sh.in - Appears to run an instance of *bitcoind* in regtest mode.
+./qa/pull-tester/run-bitcoind-for-test.sh.in - Runs an instance of *bitcoind* in regtest mode.
 AC_CONFIG_FILES() (./configure.ac) processes the file and outputs it as ./qa/pull-tester/run-bitcoind-for-test.sh, which does the actual running of *bitcoind*.
 See ./Makefile.am for examples of how to run the script.
-Appears to require [Cory Fields's bitcoind-comparisontool](https://github.com/theuni/bitcoind-comparisontool), which is a snapshot of *bitcoindcomparisontool* from the *bitcoinj* Java library at certain times.
+Requires [Cory Fields's bitcoind-comparisontool](https://github.com/theuni/bitcoind-comparisontool), which is a snapshot of *bitcoindcomparisontool* from the *bitcoinj* Java library at certain times.
 The Java tools run the same tests using *bitcoinj* and compare the results with those from the original *bitcoind* binary run.
+Can be run with or without "expensive" reorg tests.
 Look [here](https://github.com/TheBlueMatt/test-scripts) for a (poorly documented) example of how the *bitcoindcomparisontool* code can be used.
-(FIX - IS THIS CORRECT?)

 ./qa/pull-tester/tests_config.py.in - Sets, via AC_CONFIG_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.py.
 Examples include enabling ØMQ tests.